trendsetter/trendsetter/README.md

 # Trendsetter

-Trendsetter is Node.js package for generating beautiful interactive styleguides with ease.
+Trendsetter is a Node.js package for generating beautiful interactive styleguides with ease.

 Front-end frameworks like [Bootstrap](http://getbootstrap.com/) and [Foundation](http://foundation.zurb.com/) are awesome.
 The most awesome feature of these frameworks is not their plethora of shiny components but instead their thorough documentation.
 Having extensive front-end documentation helps prevent developers from writing redundant code, makes it easier to on-board new developers to a project, and ensures better communication between front-end and back-end devs.